Breitling Warranty – Complete Guide to Breitling Watches Warranty

 A Breitling watch comes with either a two or five-year warranty.
 Breitling watches that have an in-house (manufacture) movement come with a five-year warranty and watches with externally sourced movements have a two-year warranty.

 The five-year warranty is granted under the condition that water resistance tests are performed every two years following the date of purchase by an authorized Breitling service center.
 These tests are done free of charge.
-The tests are partly done to ensure the water-resistance of the watch.
-Due to the natural deterioration of the gaskets, in order to ensure its water resistance, a checkup every two years is necessary.
+The tests are partly done to ensure the water resistance of the watch.
+Due to the natural deterioration of the gaskets, in order to ensure their water resistance, a checkup every two years is necessary.
 If the two-year check is not performed, the warranty will be void after two years.

 The Breitling warranty does not cover:

-- theft, loss, acts of God, natural disasters and accidents (blows, shocks or crushing, etc…)
+- theft, loss, acts of God, natural disasters, and accidents (blows, shocks or crushing, etc…)

 - damage resulting from mistreatment or improper use